Douglas Adams: Writing

-At this point Adams's career stalled; his writing style was unsuited to the then-current style of radio and TV comedy.
-To make ends meet he took a series of odd jobs, including as a hospital porter, barn builder, and chicken shed cleaner.
+At this point, Adams's career stalled; his writing style was unsuited to the current style of radio and TV comedy.
+To make ends meet he took a series of odd jobs, including as a hospital porter, barn builder, and chicken-shed cleaner.
 He was employed as a bodyguard by a Qatari family, who had made their fortune in oil.

-During this time Adams continued to write and submit sketches, though few were accepted.
-In 1976 his career had a brief improvement when he wrote and performed Unpleasantness at Brodie's Close at the Edinburgh Fringe festival.
-By Christmas, work had dried up again, and a depressed Adams moved to live with his mother.
-The lack of writing work hit him hard and low confidence became a feature of Adams's life; "I have terrible periods of lack of confidence [...]
+Adams continued to write and submit sketches, though few were accepted.
+In 1976, his career had a brief improvement when he wrote and performed Unpleasantness at Brodie's Close at the Edinburgh Fringe festival.
+By Christmas, work had dried up again and a depressed Adams moved to live with his mother.
+The lack of writing work hit him hard, and low confidence became a feature of Adams's life, "I have terrible periods of lack of confidence [...]
 I briefly did therapy, but after a while I realised it was like a farmer complaining about the weather.
 You can't fix the weather – you just have to get on with it".

 Some of Adams's early radio work included sketches for The Burkiss Way in 1977 and The News Huddlines.
 He also wrote, again with Chapman, the 20 February 1977 episode of Doctor on the Go, a sequel to the Doctor in the House television comedy series.
 After the first radio series of The Hitchhiker's Guide became successful, Adams was made a BBC radio producer, working on Week Ending and a pantomime called Black Cinderella Two Goes East.
 He left after six months to become the script editor for Doctor Who.

-In 1979, Adams and John Lloyd wrote scripts for two half-hour episodes of Doctor Snuggles: "The Remarkable Fidgety River" and "The Great Disappearing Mystery" (episodes eight and twelve).
-John Lloyd was also co-author of two episodes from the original Hitchhiker radio series ("Fit the Fifth" and "Fit the Sixth", also known as "Episode Five" and "Episode Six"), as well as The Meaning of Liff and The Deeper Meaning of Liff.
+In 1979, Adams and John Lloyd wrote scripts for two half-hour episodes of Doctor Snuggles, "The Remarkable Fidgety River" and "The Great Disappearing Mystery" (episodes eight and twelve).
+Lloyd was also co-author of two episodes from the original Hitchhiker radio series ("Fit the Fifth" and "Fit the Sixth", also known as "Episode Five" and "Episode Six"), as well as The Meaning of Liff and The Deeper Meaning of Liff.

 Work on Doctor Who

-Adams sent the script for the HHGG pilot radio programme to the Doctor Who production office in 1978, and was commissioned to write The Pirate Planet.
-He had also previously attempted to submit a potential film script, called Doctor Who and the Krikkitmen, which later became his novel Life, the Universe and Everything (which in turn became the third Hitchhiker's Guide radio series).
-Adams then went on to serve as script editor on the show for its seventeenth season in 1979.
+By 1976, Adams had submitted several story ideas to the Doctor Who production office which had been rejected, as well as a potential film script, Doctor Who and the Krikkitmen.
+It later became his novel Life, the Universe and Everything (which in turn became the third Hitchhiker's Guide radio series).
+Two years later, he sent the Hitchhiker's Guide pilot script.
+Script editor Anthony Read was impressed by it and commissioned him to write The Pirate Planet.
+Adams replaced Read as script editor for its 17th season in 1979.
 Altogether, he wrote three Doctor Who serials starring Tom Baker as the Fourth Doctor: